GrammAcc/linearmoney/documentation/md/linear_money_model.md

 attempts to do math on integers or decimals instead of concrete monies, which causes the programmer (or pattern designer) to have to define their own rules of mathematics for working with money.
-Fowler actually points out this dilemma in his book when he discusses arithmetic between different currencies, and he mentions that the simplest solution is to treat the addition/subtraction of two different currencies as an error, but it's also possible to use a structure like Ward Cunningham's *Money Bag*, an object that tracks values in multiple currencies
+Fowler actually points out this dilemma in his book when he discusses arithmetic between different currencies.
+He mentions that the simplest solution is to treat the addition/subtraction of two different currencies as an error, but it's also possible to use a structure like Ward Cunningham's *Money Bag*, an object that tracks values in multiple currencies